wyw20123wyw/gittest/readme.txt

-Git is a version control system.
+Git is a version control system,yes you are right.
-Git is free software.
+Git is free software,it is good.
 Git second step.